gosu/releasy/README.md

 Note: The `windows:folder`, `windows:installer` and `windows:standalone` will be created only if running on Windows.
 The `windows:wrapped` task will not be created if running on Windows.

+The output from "rake -T" on Windows would be:

     rake build                                # Build My Application 1.4.0 rake build:osx                            # Build all osx